-Text box 21.
+Text box 14.
 Example of stackability from Ireland

 In Ireland, the stackability possibilities are numerous.
-Micro-credentials can be regarded as minor-awards and can be accumulated (or stacked) to earn a major award, allowing learners to progressively work towards a full qualification or receive recognition for their accomplishments if they are unable to complete the major-award.
-However, in practice, many micro-credentials might be smaller than a minor-award (bearing 5 credits).
-In this case, micro-credential can be equated to a digital badge and can be stacked to entry to the programmes leading to qualifications.
+Micro-credentials can be regarded as certain minor-awards (Hawley Woodall, 2024, p.5).
+They can be accumulated or stacked to earn a major award, allowing learners to progressively work towards a full qualification or receive recognition for their accomplishments if they are unable to complete the major-award.
+Some special purpose awards could also be considered as a type of micro-credential.
+(Hawley Woodall, 2024, p.6).
+Smaller micro-credentials can be used in recognition of prior learning (RPL) (McCoshan, 2023, p.6).
+Micro-credentials can also be added to individual accounts and used to recognise skills and competences.

+However, in practice, many micro-credentials might be smaller than a minor-award, which is equal to 5 credits.
+In this case, micro-credential can be equated to a digital badge and can be stacked to entry to the programmes leading to qualifications (McCoshan, 2023, p.36-37).
 Regarding adult and continuing learning, while employers use micro-credentials to assess the skills of their workers and to provide training, employees, in this way, seek recognition for their accomplishments.

-Source: Hawley Woodall, 2024, and McCoshan, 2023.
 Micro-credentials' stackability can influence national qualification systems by pushing them to become more flexible and adaptable to labour market needs (Cedefop 2023, p.127).
 Moreover, the possibility to combine and accumulate micro-credentials allows one to personalise learning pathways, which in turn promotes lifelong learning (Cedefop, 2023, p.99-100).
 However, the possibility of accumulation means that learners might be encouraged to finish the education system with partial qualifications instead of striving for full qualifications (ibid, p.132).
 Therefore, it is feared that labour market demand will eventually shift from qualifications to skills.